 EDU 310 Introduction to Reading (3) F, Sp.
 An introductory course to the philosophy and techniques associated with a holistic approach to the teaching of reading in the elementary school.
 Elementary Education majors must take this course concurrently with EDU320.
-Elementary education majors may not take the course until officially admitted to the Teacher Education Program.
+Prerequisite: Admission to Education.